gioelecrispo/gioelecrispo.github.io/content/blog/making-an-app-with-kivy.md

 As a secondary requirement, we have decided to include advertising as well.
 It is not invasive, the goal was to familiarize with the Google AdMob platform.
 To do this, we have seen that the `Kivmob` [library](https://github.com/MichaelStott/KivMob) is simple and intuitive.
-Works as a wrapper on Android and iOS; however currently the methods are only implemented for the Android interface.
+It works as a wrapper on Android and iOS; however currently the methods are only implemented for the Android interface.
-To test the functioning of the library it was therefore necessary to be able to test on Android and again I sincerely thank the one who made it possible to do it easily through GitHub Actions.
+To test the functioning of the library it was therefore necessary to be able to test on Android.

 ### Kivy benefits
 With these issues resolved, we focused on the development of the actual game.
 Regarding